HRizwan1/2019-team-06f/reports/sprint-05/report.md

 - Data Encryption at Rest using XtraDB and InnoDB
 - Data Encryption for Data in transit
 - Incorporating HashiCorp Vault for data encryption and to secure SQL databases and RSA Keys
-- Cleaning up code and putting everything in a code folder

 #### Individual Reflections: